cedlemo/topinambour/README.md

 *    Terminal font can be changed on the fly and saved in the CSS configuration file.
 *    The Css file can be edited in a tab of Topinambour and saved.
 Each modifications are applied while you are writting them.
 (Use `Shift + Ctrl + w` to close the editor)
 *    In the terminals, some patterns can be clicked (urls, emails, color names ...) in order to launch the appropriate application or a related dialog window.
 *    Topinambour allows users to modify existing modules.
 For example if a user copy the css_editor.rb in the directory *~/.config/topinambour/lib/css_editor.rb*, he should be able to modify it in order to fit its needs.

 ##  TODO:
-*   Create more Css properties in order to configure the terminals (cursor shape or blink mode, audible bell or not ...)
-*   Finish preferences window.
 *   Name all the important widget so that they can be easily themed in Css.
 *   Write a description of the widgets that have a Css name/Id.
 *   Improve the Css editor with a part for the Css parsing error when the user writes.
 Add a color chooser widget in the related tab.